alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 ## 🌲 Planting Trees

-Finally, we have to revert all the CO₂ we have poured into the atmosphere, first unwittingly and later almost criminally.
+Finally, at some point we will have to revert all the CO₂ we have poured into the atmosphere, first unwittingly and later almost criminally.
 By [🌲 planting trees](/2023/climate-change-trees)
 on a massive scale we can remove basically **all the excess carbon** in the atmosphere.